-9.1.6.3 Screening of Candidate Subjects
+9.1.6.3 Screening of Candidate Subjects:

 All such potential participants are screened or re-screened for suitability for each test in a private, one-on-one conversation with the Study Director.
-Some former subjects have been excluded from mosquito repellent testing, for example, because they passed the upper age limit, when the health risks of West Nile Fever are statistically more serious.
-The Exclusion Criteria (section 9.1.2) are exercised by asking each candidate to address them in the interview with the Study Director.
+Some former subjects have been excluded from mosquito repellent testing, for example, because they surpassed the upper age limit when the health risks of West Nile fever were statistically more serious.
+The Exclusion Criteria (see §9.1.2, above) are exercised by asking each candidate to address them in the interview with the Study Director.
 It is explained to female candidates that pregnancy will be assessed directly on the test day.
+Untreated control subjects are recruited first, so that candidate individuals who wish not to serve as c ontrols do not face the option of being excluded from the entire study.
+For candidate untreated control subjects, the practices to be followed during the field study are reviewed in detail.
+The relative probability of receiving a bite, compared to a treated subject, is discussed in relation to the precautions inherent in the study design, and to the required behavior for untreated control subjects.
+Optionality for serving in this role is emphasized.
 The Study Director encourages candidates to ask questions and ask for clarification at any time during the interview and in all activities that follow.
-To candidates that pass screening, the Study Director describes the test purpose in plain language (in English), and the procedures and comportment to be followed are described.
-Candidates are then asked if they would like to retire from consideration at that point.
+To candidates who pass screening, the Study Director describes the test's purpose, as well as necessary procedures and expected comportment, in plain language (in English).
+Candidates are then asked if they would like to retire from consideration.
 If they wish to remain in consideration, it is emphasized that they may withdraw from the test at any time during the test without penalty to their compensation.
 This freedom is especially re-emphasized in cases in which considerable effort or expense has been required to include a subject (e.g., travel to a distant site), to discourage the conception that that effort or expense creates any added obligation in the subject.

-Candidates are given copies of the State of California Department of Pesticide Regulation 'Experimental Subjects' Bill of Rights' (Appendix 4) to read as the Study Director reads it aloud.
-They are also given a copy of the IRBapproved consent form to read as the Study Director reads it aloud.
-The amount and form of compensation is described.
-They are again encouraged to ask any questions they have about the test, which may include understanding its purpose more fully, understanding risks and discomforts more fully, and understanding treatment and compensation for injury more fully.
-While the majority of our subjects have worked with us on an occasional basis for a number of years, we encourage them to personally evaluate their interests and concerns about participation seriously each time.
-We ask them not to sign on immediately but to give the situation due consideration (normally at least one day, sometimes less for those who have participated in multiple prior studies).
-Because most of the volunteers are researchers and/or have advanced degrees in life sciences, or work directly with or otherwise regularly encounter mosquitoes in infested habitats, we regard their motivations and decisions to participate as being well considered and well informed.
-Accordingly, we normally accept their decisions to participate if they so choose following due consideration.
+Candidates are given copies of the State of California Department of Pesticide Regulation Experimental Subject's Bill of Rights (appended) to read in the presence of Carroll-Loye personnel.
+They are also given a copy of the IRBapproved consent form to read.
+The amount and form of compensation are described.
+They are again encouraged to ask any questions about the test, which may include understanding its purpose more fully, understanding risks and discomforts more fully, and understanding treatment and compensation for injury more fully.
+While the majority of our subjects have worked with us on an occasional basis for a number of years, we encourage them to seriously evaluate their interests and concerns about participation each time.
+We ask them not to sign on immediately, but to give the situation due consideration (normally at least one day, sometimes less for those who have participated in multiple prior studies).
+Because most of the volunteers are researchers and/or have advanced degrees in the life sciences, or work directly with or otherwise regularly encounter mosquitoes in infested habitats, we regard their motivations and decisions to participate as being wellconsidered and well-informed.
+Accordingly, we normally accept their decisions to participate if they so choose to following due consideration.
 Nonetheless, the Study Director retains the final right to refuse participation to any candidate.